ydarias/xk6-nats/README.md

 subscription.close()
 ```

+> **Note:** the subscription model has been changed.
+Now when you use `subscribe` method, a subscription object is returned and the subscription should be closed using the `close()` method.

 ### JetStream

 You can use JetStream Pub/Sub in the same way as NATS Pub/Sub.
 The only difference is that you need to setup the stream before publishing or subscribing to it.